 At the London Convention Bureau, we help event professionals, meeting organisers and incentive planners unlock the city and create events to remember.
 Find out about our free services.

 Schedule a few extra days into your stay when in London for a conference, event or business meeting.
-Discover some of London’s best neighbourhoods to help you experience an iconic and unexpected side to London and make the most of your extended stay.
+Discover London’s best neighbourhoods and the top things to do to help you experience an iconic and unexpected side to London and make the most of your extended stay.

 Explore London's neighbourhoods